eugene-eeo/ichi/README.md

 ----------

  - multiple recepients
- - trusted / untrusted encryption (whether you choose to use your private key or not)
+ - trusted / untrusted encryption (can choose to use your private key or not)

 generate keys: